TKMAX777/RDPRelativeInput/readme.md

 This program uses Graphics Capture API on the host computer side.

 In a remote desktop connection, the cursor on the host side is normally not displayed.
-However, the GraphicsCaptureAPI allows the cursor to be displayed, so this program creates a button window of turning this function on and off and captures the window.
+However, the GraphicsCaptureAPI allows the cursor to be displayed, so this program creates a button which can turn this feature on and off and captures that window.

 ## Copyright